eameameam/ECurves-Tools-Unity/README.md

 ### Hierarchy Modification
 Easily cut out parts of curve paths or change their hierarchy without deleting them, allowing for flexible reorganization of animation data.

+### Asset Database Management
-### Decide whether to save changes immediately to the Asset Database to ensure all modifications are persisted.
+Decide whether to save changes immediately to the Asset Database to ensure all modifications are persisted.

 ## Quick Removal
 1. Select the animation clips you wish to modify in the Project window.